sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Drive towards your next point in the *Good Bank*

-## Portray a Fantastic World
+## Portray the World of the Touchstone List

-Firstly, **portray a fantastic world**.
+Firstly, **portray the world of the Touchstone List**.
 Deckahedron World is about characters who have decided to take up an adventure in the hopes of some fulfilling a strong need.
 It's your job to participate in that by showing the players a world in which their characters can find that adventure.
 Without the player characters in the world, calamity would ruin something precious.
 Maybe even the whole world would fall into chaos or destruction -- it might still, even with them.
-It's up to you to portray the fantastic elements of that world.
+It's up to you to portray the fantastic and bizzare elements of that world.
 Show the players the wonders of the world they're in and encourage them to react to it.

 Always know that the Touchstone List is there to support you in portraying this world.
-Look at the titles you've written there.
+Look at the titles written there.
 Remember those books, movies and TV shows, and lift something directly from those stories.
-Lift characters, environments, situations, lift whole cities if you want to.
+Lift animals, characters, environments, situations, lift whole cities if you want to.
 Remember Picasso's words: "Good artists copy, great artists steal".

+The main point is to describe and emphasize the fictional situation to the players at the table.
+Give the players details so that they can grasp the stakes of their decisions.
+Give the players inspiring material to help them come up with answers when you ask them questions.

 ## Fill the Characters' Lives With Adventure